janoleko/LaMa/README.md

 (written in C++ for speed) for common tasks like the forward algorithm.
 These functions can be combined into custom models in a Lego-type approach, offering up to 10-20 times faster estimation via standard numerical optimisers.
-The development version now also allows for automatic differentiation with the `RTMB` package which drastically increases speed and accuracy.
+In its most recent iteration, `LaMa` allows for automatic differentiation with the `RTMB` package which drastically increases speed and accuracy even more.

 The most important families of functions are